Smithsonian/DPOMD_dashboard/README.md

-# DPOMD Dashboard
+# DPO Collections Digitization Dashboard

-Dashboard to display general and detailed statistics of digitization projects by DPO Mass Digitization, OCIO, Smithsonian (https://dpo.si.edu/mass-digitization-program).
+Dashboard to display general and detailed statistics of digitization projects by the Collections Digitization program of DPO, OCIO, Smithsonian (https://dpo.si.edu/mass-digitization-program).

 Live version of the Mass Digi Dashboard: https://shiny.si.edu/massdigi/